What Is Open Charge Point Protocol (OCPP)?

 While the Open Charge Alliance —an international standards organization— developed and promoted the protocols for OCPP, units are not required to be OCPP, nor do they need to be true OCPP systems.

-When it comes to EvoCharge’s selection of products, our iEVSE products for commercial use (iEVSE, iEVSE Plus) are true OCPP chargers.
-However, our EVSE is non-networked and therefore doesn’t have OCPP capabilities.
+When it comes to EvoCharge’s selection of products, our EVC50 and EVC50 LTE chargers for commercial use are OCPP compliant chargers.

 For a charging station to say it is using OCPP, a system needs to follow the protocols laid out by the Open Charge Alliance.
 However, there are those that are technically using those protocols without being fully able to integrate with any network.
 A true OCPP EVSE unit can use any available network that uses the same protocols.